Skip to main content

 • Don’t worry about perfection.
 Just keep testing, changing and refining your system.
 You may also prefer different tactics for different situations (e.g. when you’re in office or traveling).

 This a fun, humorous book packed with illustrations, personal snippets and anecdotes, including the authors’ own experiments and experiences.
 The book also includes sample templates, reading lists and extracts from Jake/JZ’s typical day.
-You can get the book here or visit maketimebook.com for more details/tips.
+You can purchase the book here or visit maketimebook.com for more details/tips.